M1shok/ShortestPathFinder/README.md

-Program searches for the shortest path in drawn or generated room with chosen algorythm
+Program searches for the shortest path in drawn or generated room with chosen algorithm